Cooperation, competition and multi-scale reorganisation: reconfigurable assembly of spherical colloids under combined electric and magnetic fields: Results and Discussion

-In contrast to the cooperative or competitive effects of the electrical and magnetic forces as observed in the case of the parallel E and B fields, a whole new picture emerges when the two fields are applied in perpendicular directions.
-A combination of an in-plane magnetic field and an out-of-plane AC electric field produces a hierarchical structure, where the contributions of both fields are observed at different length scales.
-For example, initially, when a low-frequency (10 kHz) out-of-plane electric field is applied, the particles assemble into a planar, non close-packed structural configuration consisting of clustered regions or `domains' which are tens of micrometers in size, and are separated by large empty spaces (Figure 1b).
-Following this, the application of an in-plane magnetic field of 0.62 mT rearranges the individual particles within these planar domains into chains without disrupting the overall planar order (Figure 1d).
+In contrast to the cooperative or competitive effects of the electric and magnetic forces as observed in the case of the parallel E and B fields, a whole new picture emerges when the two fields are applied in perpendicular directions.
+A combination of an in-plane magnetic field and an out-of-plane AC electric field produces a two-level structure, where the contributions of both fields are observed at different length scales.
+For example, initially, when a low-frequency (10 kHz) out-of-plane electric field is applied, the particles assemble into a quasi-planar, non close-packed structural configuration consisting of clustered regions or `domains' which are tens of micrometers in size, and are separated by large empty spaces (Fig. 1b).
+Following this, the application of an in-plane magnetic field of 0.62 mT rearranges the individual particles within these planar domains into chains without disrupting the overall planar order (Fig. 1d).